George Curzon, 1st Marquess Curzon of Kedleston: Asian travels and writings

-In the meantime he had travelled around the world: Russia and Central Asia (1888–89), a long tour of Persia (September 1889 – January 1890), Siam, French Indochina and Korea (1892), and a daring foray into Afghanistan and the Pamirs (1894).
-He published several books describing central and eastern Asia and related policy issues.
-A bold and compulsive traveller, fascinated by oriental life and geography, he was awarded the Patron's Medal of the Royal Geographical Society for his exploration of the source of the Amu Darya (Oxus).
+In the meantime Curzon had travelled around the world: Russia and Central Asia (1888–1889); Persia (September 1889 – January 1890); Siam, French Indochina, China, Korea and Japan (1892); and a daring foray into Afghanistan and the Pamirs (1894–1895).
+He published several books describing central and eastern Asia and related foreign policy issues.
+A bold and compulsive traveller, driven by orientalism, he was awarded the Patron's Medal of the Royal Geographical Society for his exploration of the source of the Amu Darya (Oxus).
 His journeys allowed him to study the problems of Asia and their implications for British India, while reinforcing his pride in his nation and her imperial mission.

 Curzon believed Russia to be the most likely threat to British India, Britain's most valuable possession, from the 19th century through the early 20th century.
 In 1879 Russia had begun construction of the Transcaspian Railway along the Silk Road, officially solely to enforce local control.
 The line starts from the city of Kyzyl-Su, formerly Krasnovodsk (nowadays Turkmenbashi) (on the Caspian Sea), travels southeast along the Karakum Desert, through Ashgabat, continues along the Kopet Dagh Mountains until it reaches Tejen.
 Curzon dedicated an entire chapter in his book Russia in Central Asia to discussing the perceived threat to British control of India.
-This railway connected Russia with the most wealthy and influential cities in Central Asia at the time, including the Persian province of Khorasan, and would allow the rapid deployment of Russian supplies and troops into the area.
+This railway connected Russia with the most wealthy and influential cities in Central Asia at the time, including the Persian Khorasan Province, and would allow the rapid deployment of Russian supplies and troops into the area.
 Curzon also believed that the resulting greater economic interdependence between Russia and Central Asia would be damaging to British interests.

 Persia and the Persian Question, written in 1892, has been considered Curzon's magnum opus and can be seen as a sequel to Russia in Central Asia.
 Curzon was commissioned by The Times to write several articles on the Persian political environment, but while there he decided to write a book on the country as whole.
 This two-volume work covers Persia's history and governmental structure, as well as graphics, maps and pictures (some taken by Curzon himself).
 Curzon was aided by General Albert Houtum-Schindler and the Royal Geographical Society (RGS), both of which helped him gain access to material to which as a foreigner he would not have been entitled to have access.
 General Schindler provided Curzon with information regarding Persia's geography and resources, as well as serving as an unofficial editor.

 Curzon was appalled by his government's apathy towards Persia as a valuable defensive buffer to India from Russian encroachment.
 Years later Curzon would lament that "Persia has alternatively advanced and receded in the estimation of British statesmen, occupying now a position of extravagant prominence, anon one of unmerited obscurity."